golioth/developer-training/website/docs/zephyr-intro/observe.md

 LOG_INF("Set endpoint return code: %d", err);
 ```

 With this code we are converting an integer value (15) to a string so that we can send it over the CoAP protocol as text.
 The `leds` endpoint is selected using the `GOLIOTH_LIGHTDB_PATH("leds")` helper macro, and it's all taken care of by the `golioth_lightdb_set()` function from the Golioth SDK.
+If everything went according to plan, you should see a log message in the Golioth Console that shows an endpoint return code of 0, which means no errors.

 Compare this to the code that was [used to write accelerometer data](https://github.com/golioth/magtag-demo/blob/a168bcea548edcdf8e5102ded2d295dea2aa2b94/src/main.c#L25-L50) to LightDB Stream in the Stream example and you will see a more complex payload string built using `snprintk()`, and a different endpoint helper macro: `GOLIOTH_LIGHTDB_STREAM_PATH()`.